KEVINYZY/react-testing-demo/README.md

-This repo shows you how to test React component.
+zd This repo shows you how to test React component.
 It is loosely based on Jack Franklin's article ["Testing React Applications"](http://12devsofxmas.co.uk/2015/12/day-2-testing-react-applications/).

 ![](app/img/react.png)